catalyst-cloud/catalystcloud-docs/source/first-instance.rst

 ********

-This section will demonstrate how to build an Ubuntu 14.04 server in an empty openstack tenant.
+This section will demonstrate how to build an Ubuntu 14.04 server in an empty OpenStack tenant.
 After you have completed the steps you will be able to log on to the server via ssh from anywhere on the internet using an ssh key.

-This section assumes that you have already setup a catalyst cloud account and have been assigned a tenant and a user in that tenant who has permissions to create the required resources.
+This section assumes that you have already setup a Catalyst Cloud account and have been assigned a tenant and a user in that tenant who has permissions to create the required resources.